-- Is it evident that the envisioned CIVIC project is (a) addressing a community-identified priority with a pilot that has the potential to be scaled and sustained, and (b) driven by strong partnerships between the necessary set of civic organizations, local and state governments, researchers, and other partners and stakeholders? - Is the proposed pilot project well-suited for execution in the fast-paced 12-month timeframe of the CIVIC program, including a rapid start-up at the onset of Stage 2?
+- Is it evident that the envisioned CIVIC project is (a) addressing a community priority with an impactful pilot that has the potential to be scaled and sustained, and (b) driven by strong partnerships between the necessary set of civic institutions and organizations, researchers, and other partners and other community partners? - Is the proposed pilot project well-suited for execution in the fast-paced 12-month timeframe of the CIVIC program, including a rapid start-up at the onset of Stage 2? - Does the proposal clearly articulate the desired impact of its planning activities or envisioned pilot, with welldefined metrics and benchmarks for evaluating progress and success?